zdepav/netxtendable/README.md

 # netxtendable

-A small .NET Core library with extension functions for some standard types
+A small .NET library with extension functions for some standard types, currently targets .NET Standard 2.1